maxwell3025/Networking-Test/README.md

 # Networking-Test
-test with Rust - NodeJS integration
+A virtual voxel landscape with Rust-NodeJS integration